frozn/TipTac/README.md

 - fixed flickering of tooltip when selecting an item or illusion at transmogrifier if "Anchors->Frame Tip Type" = "Mouse Anchor"
 - fixed wrong placement for item comparison tooltips if "Anchors->Frame Tip Type" = "Mouse Anchor".
 - added restoring to default font settings when disabling "Font->Modify the GameTooltip Font Templates" without the need to reload the ui for the setting to take effect.
-- added styling of tooltips for battle pet, battle pet ability, auras from standard nameplate, DropDownList1/2, FriendsTooltip, embedded tooltip, contribution buff (e.g. for contribution reward at legionfall construction table), LibQTip, LibDBIcon, LibDropdown, LibDropdownMC, auras from addon Plater, tooltips from addon RaiderIO, queue status frame (e.g. for lfg/lfr)
+- added styling of tooltips for battle pet, battle pet ability, pet battle, auras from standard nameplate, DropDownList1/2, FriendsTooltip, embedded tooltip, contribution buff (e.g. for contribution reward at legionfall construction table), LibQTip, LibDBIcon, LibDropdown, LibDropdownMC, auras from addon Plater, tooltips from addon RaiderIO, queue status frame (e.g. for lfg/lfr), trading post (introduced with df 10.0.5)
 - changes regarding config option "Special->Enable ChatFrame Hover Hyperlinks":
   - fixed hooking/unhooking of chatframe if toggling option
   - added mouseover for guild/community->chat, battle pets, battle pet abilities, illusions (from Wardrobe)